GuiMarion/IDyOMpy/README.md

 ## Get the project from GitHub:

     git clone https://github.com/GuiMarion/IDyOM.git

+## Create a new conda virtual environment (we highly recommend!):

+Install conda if you don't have it ([here for a tuto]([https://link-url-here.org](https://conda.io/projects/conda/en/latest/user-guide/install/index.html))).

+    conda create -n idyompyenv

 ## Install the dependencies (we recommend you use it in a virtual environment for stability):